...

 • Activities to improve mobility (movement), muscle control, gait (walking), and balance

-• Social and behavioral skills retraining
+• Social and behavioural skills retraining

-• Nutritional counseling
+• Nutritional counselling

 • Involvement in community support groups